mtimofiiv/blog.fiiv.io/_posts/2014-05-12-my-time-with-the-vancouver-canucks.markdown

 ![thisiswhatwelivefor.com](/assets/images/2014-05-12/03.jpg)

 Each individual photo had a storyIt all worked out, of course, and it seemed everyone was really impressed with the final product.
-Looking at the codebase now that I’ve been around, all I see is how much I’ve learned since that day.
+Looking at the codebase now that I've been around, all I see is how much I've learned since that day.

-I wouldn’t trade that time for anything.
-To discover the solution to a bug was like the exhilaration one of Agatha Christie’s detectives must have felt as they saw the pieces fall into place in one of her dime store whodunits.
+I wouldn't trade that time for anything.
+To discover the solution to a bug was like the exhilaration one of Agatha Christie's detectives must have felt as they saw the pieces fall into place in one of her dime store whodunits.

 ![thisiswhatwelivefor.com](/assets/images/2014-05-12/04.jpg)